Swedish rules on certain products and articles that are hazardous to health and the environment

 The ban applies to coolants, windscreen washing fluids or other car care agents in liquid form containing methanol.
 However, the ban does not apply if the product also contains ethanol and if the methanol content is no more than 5 percent by weight of the amount of ethanol.
 The relationship between the concentrations of methanol and ethanol in the product is important for ensuring that the harmful effects of methanol are mitigated as far as possible.

-The ban has been introduced to minimise the risk of severe methanol poisoning in the case of accidental ingestion of these fluids.
+The ban has been introduced to minimise the risk of severe methanol poisoning in the case of intentional or accidental ingestion of these fluids.
 Therefore only car care agents in liquid form are covered by the ban.
 Car care agents in another form, such as paste, are thus not covered by it.

 Note that the Swedish ban on methanol in car care products is no longer to be applied to washing fluids and defrosting fluids for windscreens.
 Since 9 May 2019, EU common rules apply to methanol in washing fluids and defrosting fluids for windscreens.
-These are set out in Annex XVII (entry 69) of the REACH Regulation (EC) No 1907/2006, and mean that windscreen washing fluids and defrosting fluid for windscreens may not be sold to the public if they contain methanol in a concentration of 0.6 per cent by weight or more.
+These are set out in Annex XVII (entry 69) of the REACH Regulation (EC) No 1907/2006, and mean that windscreen washing fluids and defrosting fluid for windscreens may not be sold to the public if they contain methanol in a concentration of 0.6 percent by weight or more.

 Sewage sludge for agricultural purposes